wolfitdm/BitchlandUnstuckMeBepInEx/README.md

 BitchLand BitchLand Unstuck Me BepInEx Version

+if you can not grab/equip anything

+PRESS Y

-Press X to move again, press X if you are stuck.
+Press Y to move again, press Y if you are stuck.

+ITS A REAL UNSTUCK MOD, NOT THE F8 TELEPORT shit.............